AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/best-practices/credentials.md

 ## Credentials Data Schema

-Each data file is identified by the `accountId` parameter and contains the account's set of credentials required to access the Amazon API and other sensitive data that should be encrypted before being stored in the `lib-file` storage as a safety precaution.
+Each data file is identified by the `accountId` parameter and contains the account's set of credentials required to access the Amazon API and other sensitive data that should be encrypted before being stored in the `lib-file` as a safety precaution.

-* `amazonsp-credentials-<accountId>` - This `string`-type blob being saved will be an encrypted AES256 string containing the following structure:
+* `amazonsp-credentials-<accountId>` - Once saved, this `string`-type blob will be an encrypted AES256 string containing the following structure:

    ```typescript
    {